tim0g/timog.org/content/posts/hidden characters shapes symbolism in japan prefectural flags/index.md

 ![Hokkaidō prefecture flag](hokkaido-prefecture-flag.png "Hokkaidō prefectural flag")

 ## Hyōgo 兵庫
-Hyōgo's prefectural flag features a stylized 兵 in the shape of a wave, symbolizing the prefectures position between the Sea of Japan in the north and the Seto Inland Sea in the south.
+Hyōgo's prefectural flag features a stylized 兵 in the shape of a wave, symbolizing the prefecture's position between the Sea of Japan in the north and the Seto Inland Sea in the south.
 The cerulean blue represents youth while the white expresses brightness and honesty.

 ![Hyōgo prefecture flag](hyogo-prefecture-flag.png "Hyōgo prefectural flag")